Sydney Laurence

-Sydney Mortimer Laurence (1865–1940) was an American Romantic landscape painter and is widely considered one of Alaska's most important historical artists.
+Sydney Mortimer Laurence (1865–1940) was an American Romantic landscape painter and (as of 1923) Alaska's most prominent.

 Early life

-Sydney Mortimer Laurence was born in Brooklyn, New York and studied at the Art Students League of New York.
+Sydney Mortimer Laurence was born in Brooklyn, New York, and studied at the Art Students League of New York.
 He married Alexandrina Fredricka Dupre in 1889.

 He exhibited regularly by the late 1880s.
 He and his wife traveled to England, settling in 1889 in the English artists' colony of St. Ives, Cornwall from 1889 to 1898. over the next decade he exhibited at the Royal Society of British Artists and was included in the Paris Salon in 1890, 1894, and 1895, winning an award in 1894.

-Laurence abandoned his family and came to Alaska in 1903 or 1904.
+Laurence came to Alaska in 1903.
+Most sources wrongly claim that he abandoned his wife and two sons at this time.
+The Cornwall Artists Index instead states that the couple separated in 1899, and that Alexandrina was recorded as a guest at the St Ives Arts Club in 1912 and 1916.
+The circumstances surrounding their separation and the motivation for Laurence's move to Alaska are not known.